-The Company* Inc. uses ProcessModel to reduce operating expenses by $133 million over three years by directly attacking the value stream.
-See the strategy.
-Founded in Michigan in 1912, the Company helps individuals and the organizations that employ them around the world to work more effectively.
-The company has led the office furniture industry in sales every year since 1974.
+Founded in Michigan in 1912, this company helps individuals and the organizations that employ them around the world to work more effectively.
+This company has led the office furniture industry in sales every year since 1974.
 Its product portfolio includes seating, lighting, storage, furniture systems, interior architectural products, technology products and related products and services.
-Worldwide net sales, including unconsolidated joint ventures, were in excess of $3.4 billion.
-Dedicated to providing the finest office furniture and systems available in the market, The Company, takes its job seriously.
-Their motto is to “transform the ways people work…to help them work more effectively than they ever thought they could.”
+Worldwide net sales, including unconsolidated joint ventures, were in excess of $7.4 billion.
+Dedicated to providing the finest office furniture and systems available in the market, This company takes its job seriously.
+Their motto is to “transform the ways people work, to help them work more effectively than they ever thought they could.”

-The Company and its subsidiaries and joint ventures have dealers in more than 800 locations, more than 49 manufacturing plants in 35 locations, 80+ sales offices…dealers in more than 800 locations… 540+ product lines…21,000+ employees around the world and … 88 years of tradition.
+This company, its subsidiaries, and joint ventures have dealers in more than 800 locations, more than 49 manufacturing plants in 35 locations, 80+ sales offices, dealers in more than 800 locations, 540+ product lines, 22,000+ employees around the world, and 88 years of tradition.

 - Competitive pricing pressures that occur when a market grows slowly